Warden-Boulder/Commission/README.md

 # Warden's Outpost

-A site designed to showcase available commissiona
+A site designed to showcase available commissions

 ---